smaurice101/transactionalmachinelearning/README.md

 4) You added the consumer id for Topic=otics-tmlbook-anomalydataresults
 5) This Consumer IDs are printed out for you in the Python Program in Step 2 b)

+**_NOTE:_** Please monitor your Cloud Billing/Payments - DELETE YOUR CLUSTER WHEN YOU ARE DONE.
+DO NOT LET YOUR CLUSTER RUN IF YOU ARE NOT USING IT.
+The above programs will auto create all data very quickly.
+So you can DELETE your cluster immediately.
+Conlfuent will give you $200 free cloud credits.
+The above programs will consume a very low fraction of this free $$.
 ***